 Plan more outdoor activities.
-As we mentioned above, outdoors are the best part of Canada and the more time you spend outdoors, the less money you’ll spend.
+As we mentioned above, outdoors are the best part of traveling to Canada and the more time you spend outdoors, the less money you’ll spend.
 It’s as simple as that.

 Use ride-sharing and Megabus.
 If you’re traveling between different cities or provinces, keep an eye on websites that list people sharing their vehicles.
 Check out Craiglist listings, Kangaride, Couchsurfing, and dedicated Facebook groups.
 Alternatively, you can find tickets as cheap as $1-$2 if booked way in advance.

 Refuel at native reserves.
 If you rent a car and drive around Canada, try to plan to stop only at native reserves.
 These are the cheapest places to buy gas in Canada because of the lower taxes.

 Eat street.
 Most major cities have street food stalls where you can find hot dogs and sausages for as little as $2 CAD.

 Book your accommodation in smaller towns or suburbs.
 You can save a lot by staying as far as possible from the city center.
 There are a lot of reasonably-priced accommodation options located in suburbs surrounding the big cities or small towns that are only a short bus ride away.